-Looking at the results from the unstable run of XA2017, $\Delta TKE/U{\infty}^2$ from the proposed fit matches the LES satisfactorily in the vertical and in the horizontal (Figure 5a and b), with the maximum $\Delta TKE/U{\infty}^2$ of the right magnitude and correctly located at the upper part of the rotor tip at 4D and 6D.
-However, at 8D, the profile along the z direction shows an overestimation in predicting the maxima near the rotor tip, while correcting reproducing the profile below hub height.
-The RMSE is larger than that of any of the studies used for calibration, 3.77×10^{-3} (Table 3), possibly because the LES included the effect of the nacelle while both analytical formulations do not.
-The RMSE of the proposed fit is, however, significantly lower than that of
+Figure 4.
+Profiles of $\Delta TKE/U{\infty}^2$ from the proposed formulation ("Fit") and from the WRFLES runs (Table 1) along (a) z and (b) y at different downstream distances.

-IQ2018 (12.36 $\times 10^{-3}$), which overestimates added TKE at all distances, but especially in the near wake, and introduces, again, an unrealistic peak near the ground.
+rection shows an overestimation in predicting the maxima near the rotor tip, while correctly reproducing the profile below hub height.
+The RMSE is larger than that of any of the studies used for calibration, 3.77×10^{-3} (Table 3), possibly because the LES included the effect of the nacelle, while both analytical formulations do not.
+The RMSE of the proposed fit is, however, significantly lower than that of IQ2018 (12.36 × 10-3), which overestimates added TKE at all distances, but especially in the near wake, and introduces, again, an unrealistic peak near the ground.